 - Where is the light coming from (where is the sun positioned)?

 - How much reflective light is there (light bouncing around in your scene)?

-- Are there any clouds (which might defuse the light)?
+- Are there any clouds (which might diffuse the light)?

 Every sunset will be slightly different depending on the conditions, so you need to observe all the elements and try not to make assumptions.
 For example, generally, the color temperature in a sunset is warm, however, perhaps it is a stormy day and clouds are diffusing all the light, creating an overall cool temperature.

 In the reference photo below, the light is coming directly at us and is very low on the horizon.
 This creates silhouettes of any objects (the boats and land).
 The clouds diffuse much of the light and spread it generally across the scene.